sachinm001/PaaS-Serverless-Arch/Hands-on lab/01-Develop-and-publish-the-photo-processing-and-data-export-function.md

 **Duration**: 45 minutes

-Use Visual Studio and its integrated Azure Functions tooling to develop and debug the functions locally and then publish them to Azure.
-The starter project solution, TollBooths, contains most of the code needed.
-You will add in the missing code before deploying to Azure.
+In this Exercise you will be using Visual Studio which is a powerful integrated development environment (IDE) developed by Microsoft.
+It supports a wide range of programming languages and platforms, making it a versatile tool for developers.
+With features like code editing, debugging, version control, and integrated Azure tools, Visual Studio streamlines the development process for building, testing, and deploying applications.

+To develop and debug Azure Functions locally, you can use Visual Studio's integrated Azure Functions tooling.
+The provided "TollBooths" starter project solution contains most of the necessary code.
+Your task will be to enhance and complete the missing code components before deploying the solution to Azure.
+This process involves leveraging Visual Studio's robust environment for local development, testing, and debugging, ensuring a smooth transition from local setup to cloud deployment.
+Once your functions are refined and fully functional, Visual Studio simplifies the publishing process, allowing you to deploy the entire solution seamlessly to Azure

 ### Help references